guy-goren/stochastically-coordinated-dispatching/README.md

 ## Stochastic Coordination in Heterogeneous Load Balancing Systems

-This repository constains the implementation of our stochastic coordination dispatching policies (SCD) from our paper in PODC 2021.
+This repository contains the implementation of our stochastic coordination dispatching policies (SCD) from our paper in PODC 2021.

 ### Abstract